-Chikungunya cases hit nearly 200 in Puerto Rico, 2 in FloridaJuly 18th, 2014 in Diseases, Conditions, Syndromes /
+Chikungunya cases hit nearly 200 in Puerto Rico, 2 in FloridaJuly 18, 2014 in Medicine & Health / Diseases, Conditions, Syndromes

 Health authorities Friday reported nearly 200 confirmed cases of the chikungunya virus in Puerto Rico and the first two cases of the mosquito-borne disease in Florida.